prestonharberts/bib/Bible/nah2.md

 > And his dens with torn flesh.
 ## Battle Cry of the Divine Warrior
 ###### ¶ 13
->  “ I am against you!” declares the LORD of Heaven’s Armies:
+> “I am against you!” declares the LORD of Heaven’s Armies:
->  “ I will burn your chariots with fire;
+> “I will burn your chariots with fire;
->  “ The sword will devour your young lions.
+> “The sword will devour your young lions.
->  “ You will no longer prey upon the land;
+> “You will no longer prey upon the land;
->  “ The voices of your messengers will no longer be heard.”
+> “The voices of your messengers will no longer be heard.”